- Go Hiking

 Buy Trail Map:

 Take N.J.
 Route 208 to the Summit Avenue exit in Franklin Lakes.
 Turn left at the end of the ramp, following the sign for Franklin Lakes.
 At the next traffic light, turn left onto Franklin Avenue.
 Continue to the following traffic light, and turn right onto Pulis Avenue (County Route 3).
 Follow Pulis Avenue for 1.4 miles and turn left onto Campgaw Road.
-In about a mile and a half, you’ll pass the Law and Public Safety Institute and the entrance road to the Darlington Golf Course on the right.
-Just beyond, turn left onto the entrance road leading into Campgaw Mountain County Reservation, which crosses over Interstate Route 287.
+In 1.5 miles, you’ll pass the Law and Public Safety Institute and the entrance road to the Darlington Golf Course on the right.
+Just beyond, turn left onto the entrance road leading into Campgaw Mountain County Reservation, which crosses over I-287.
 When you reach a fork in the road after 0.4 mile, bear left and continue for another 0.2 mile, then turn left and park at the southern end of the main parking area, near a large portable restroom.

-Soon, you'll pass a triple orange blaze and reach an intersection.
+Soon, you’ll pass a triple orange blaze and reach an intersection.
 Bear left here, leaving the Old Cedar Trail, and continue to follow the orange-blazed Hemlock Trail.
-Officially, the Hemlock Trail (which forms a loop) begins and ends here, so you'll pass another triple orange blaze and descend towards Fyke Pond, visible through the trees to the left.
-The trail heads north along the eastern side of the pond.
+Officially, the Hemlock Trail (which forms a loop) begins and ends here, so you’ll pass another triple orange blaze and descend towards Fyke Pond, visible through the trees to the left.
+The trail heads north along the eastern side of the pond, passing an interesting split rock along the way.

 Upon reaching the northern end of the pond, the Hemlock Trail climbs an embankment, turns left, and follows a footpath alongside a road that serves as the pond’s dam.
 It then turns left, passes a pumphouse, and heads south along the western shore of the pond, soon joining a woods road which comes in from the right.

-You'll soon notice, near the trail, a series of baskets with yellow flags and dangling chains.
-These are "targets" for the game of disc golf.
-The object of this game to throw a disc from a tee to a target in the fewest throws, and a course has been set up adjacent to the trail.
+You’ll soon notice, near the trail, several signs that guide participants in the game of disc golf.
+The object of this game to throw a disc from a tee to a target in the fewest throws, and a course has been set up adjacent to the trail (a wooden footbridge on the left leads to one of the holes of the course).
+Ahead, you’ll see a series of baskets with yellow flags and dangling chains, which are the “targets” for the game.
 Under park rules, hikers on the marked trails have the right-of-way over disc golfers.

-The Indian Trail now begins to parallel the ski slopes, which are immediately to your right.
+Soon, the Indian Trail approaches the ski slopes, which are immediately to your right.
 During the winter, you may see skiers gliding down the slopes and/or snowmaking equipment in operation.
-The trail eventually bears left, away from the slopes, and continues to climb the mountain on a switchback.
+The trail bears left, away from the slopes, then turns right and continues to climb along the side of the hill.

 At the crest of the rise, the blue-blazed Rocky Ridge Trail joins from the left, Just beyond, an unmarked path on the right leads to an open area, but you should proceed ahead, continuing to follow the blue and yellow blazes along the edge of the woods.

 In another 250 feet, you'll reach a tree with three blue and two yellow blazes (which signify the terminus of the Rocky Ridge Trail and a sharp left turn on the Indian Trail).
 Turn right, leaving the marked trails, and cross the open area to reach an expansive east-facing viewpoint at the top of the ski slope.
-To the left are the hills of Harriman Park, and in the center is northern Bergen County, with Mahwah in the foreground.
-The Palisades can be seen on the horizon, and the Manhattan skyline is visible to the right on a clear day.
+To the left are the hills of Harriman Park, and in the center is northern Bergen County, with Mahwah in the foreground and the Palisades on the horizon.
 This is a good place to take a break.

 After you've rested a little and enjoyed the view, return to the trail on the west side of the clearing (a triple-blue blaze is visible from the viewpoint).
 Turn right and continue along the yellow-blazed Indian Trail, which heads northwest.